Michael Salisbury: Premier League (2021–present)

 On 27 November 2023, Salisbury refereed Fulham's 3–2 win over Wolves at Craven Cottage, with Salisbury awarding three penalties during the match.
 Wolves manager Gary O'Neil said after the game that Salisbury admitted that Fulham's first penalty should have been overturned, with O'Neil also stating that he disputed with Salisbury over whether Carlos Vinícius should have been sent off for a headbutt.
 The Premier League's Independent Key Match Incidents Panel found that Salisbury had made two errors during the match in awarding the first penalty to Fulham and not sending Vinícius off.
 On 31 August 2025, he was dropped from his VAR duties for a match between Liverpool and Arsenal.
 It came after when Sailsbury played a controversial role of recommending referee Robert Jones to disallow a goal from Fulham’s Josh King in the 21st minute.The decision was widely condemned by pundits including Stuart Pearce, Jamie Carragher and Rio Ferdinand.

+On 17 May 2026, Salisbury refereed Manchester United's 3-2 win over Nottingham Forest at Old Trafford.
+In the 54th minute, a ball played into the Nottingham Forest penalty box hit Manchester United's striker, Brian Mbeumo's, hand.
+Mbeumo then shot at goal, which was saved and then subsequently scored by Manchester United winger, Matheus Cunha.
+VAR strongly advised Salisbury to overturn the goal, saying that the handball rendered the subsequent goal illegal.
+However, after 3 minutes of deliberation, Salisbury did not overturn the goal which led to commentator Gary Neville to call his decision "an absolute shocker" and "ridiculous".
+The on-pitch explanation given by Salisbury was that the accidental nature of the handball meant that the goal was valid.
+The PGMO later admitted the goal should not have been given..
+Salisbury was not chosen to referee any more Premier League games that season, with speculation it was due to this event.